sinjini08/eece4830-network-design/docs/DESIGN_DOCUMENT.md

 ### 6.4 Timeout Value

-Default timeout is 1.0 second.
-This can be changed with --timeout.
+Default timeout is 0.5 seconds.
 At high loss rates many timeouts will fire which makes transfers slow - this is expected behavior for a non-pipelined protocol.

 ---